Gabriel-LCE/Gabriel-LCE/README.md

 Outside of my professional pursuits, I enjoy traveling.
 I am currently preparing for a temporary relocation to Milan, Italy.
 There I will be attending a private school to challenge myself in learning a new language.

 In my free time, I actively do research on companies for personal investments in the New York Stock Exchange.
 For more than 5 years, I have been passionate about investments.
-Listening to Senior Stock Analysts over the years, I have learned so much about what makes a business an attractive business.
+Listening to Senior Stock Analysts over the years, I have learned so much about what makes a business attractive.
 Because of this, I have found an interest in being part of the changes necessary to make a business strive in this competitive economy.

 --Reach Out--